-Code Description 00X restricted support t Permanent Funds .
-Permanent funds should be used to account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs - that is, for the benefit of the government or its citizenry (GASB 54, $\P$ 35).
-100 General Fund.
-The general fund should be used to account for and report all financial resources not accounted for and reported in another fund (GASB 54, ¶ 29).
-2XX that are service f are bein bt Service Funds.
-Debt service funds are used to account for and report financial resources t are restricted, committed, or assigned to expenditures for principal and interest.
-Debt vice funds should be used to report resources if legally mandated.
-Financial resources that being accumulated for principal and interest maturing in future years also should be orted in debt service funds (GASB 54, ¶34).
-210 SBE/COBI Bonds.
-SBE/COBI bonds issued by the SBE on behalf of the school district under Section 9, Article XII of the State Constitution.
-220 Special Act Bonds.
-Bonds or revenue certificates issued by the school district pursuant to authority granted by special acts of the Legislature.
-230 Section 1011.14/1011.15, F.S., Loans.
-Loans negotiated under authority of the cited statutory provisions.
-240 Motor Vehicle Revenue Bonds.
-Bonds issued under this expired authority.
-250 District Bonds .
-Bonds issued by the school district as authorized by vote of the people of the school district.
-291-298 Other Debt Service.
-299 American Recovery and Reinvestment Act Economic Stimulus Debt Service.
-Debt Service for ARRA school construction bonds.
+- 00X Permanent Funds.
+Permanent funds should be used to account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs that is, for the benefit of the government or its citizenry [Governmental Accounting Standards Board (GASB) 54, ¶35]. - 100 General Fund.
+The general fund should be used to account for and report all financial resources not accounted for and reported in another fund (GASB 54, ¶ 29). - 2XX Debt Service Funds.
+Debt service funds are used to account for and report financial resources that are restricted, committed or assigned to expenditures for principal and interest.
+Debt service funds should be used to report resources if legally mandated.
+Financial resources that are being accumulated for principal and interest maturing in future years also should be reported in debt service funds (GASB 54, ¶34). - 210 SBE/COBI Bonds.
+State Board of Education (SBE) and Capital Outlay Bond Indebtedness (COBI) bonds issued by the SBE on behalf of the school district under Article XII, section 9 of the Constitution of the State of Florida. - 220 Special Act Bonds.
+Bonds or revenue certificates issued by the school district pursuant to authority granted by special acts of the legislature. - 230 Sections 1011.14 and 1011.15, F.S., Loans.
+Loans negotiated under authority of sections 1011.14 and 1011.15, Florida Statutes (F.S.). - 240 Motor Vehicle Revenue Bonds.
+Bonds issued under this expired authority. - 250 District Bonds.
+Bonds issued by the school district as authorized by vote of the people of the school district. - 291-298 Other Debt Service. - 299 American Recovery and Reinvestment Act Economic Stimulus Debt Service.
+Debt service for America Recovery and Reinvestment Act (ARRA) school construction bonds.